I'd like to start things off by sharing a few of the best pictures I shot during our cruise...

 Also, notice how the Captain really has to fight the wind to get that big ship docked.

 It's interesting to me that Norwegian Cruise Lines had to share one berth for two ships in Juneau.
 I saw something similar happen in Cozumel, Mexico, one time.
 There were a whole bunch of cruise ships in Cozumel that day, which is actually fairly normal... except this time there was one more cruise ship than Cozumel had dock space for... so, one unlucky ship had to tender her passengers to shore.
 Care to guess what ship that happened to be?
 The Norwegian Jewel.
-I wonder if the department within NCL that's in charge of logistics has some issues.
-It would seem so.

 Here's another look at that clamp thingie I use to lock down my cell phone for the time-lapse videos